Primosten panorama

 If you decide to visit one of the small villages in the area, you will be amazed at how hardworking these people are.
 Their descendants continue their heritage.
 Nowadays, you can find a lot of family farms that produce the most exquisite fruits of the land.

-Agrotourism in the Primošten area
+Agrotourism in the Primosten Area

 In the villages and hamlets of Primosten, in the hinterland, tourists are offered accommodation and local food like prosciutto, olive oil, oil cheese, lamb, baked dishes, and traditional folk dishes.
 Here are some of them: